umich-arc/spark-on-hpc/README.md

 # modify the slurm compute resources to match your needs.
 vi interactive-job.sh

 # Run the slurm job script which will start the spark cluster.
+Keep the slurm job id as env var.
-sbatch ./interactive-job.sh
+SPARK_JOB_ID=$(sbatch --parsable ./interactive-job.sh)

 # Wait a few seconds for the spark cluster to start, then SSH to the spark master node.
 ssh $(cat ./master.txt)